DirtyHairy/r77-firmware-ng/README.md

 # Known issues

-This firmware is currently in beta state.
-There are several known issues:

-* Enabling the time machine (using an attached keyboard) will exhaust the available RAM and crash Stella
-* Taking repeated PNG snapshots (using an attached keyboard) may exhaust the available RAM, render Stella unstable and crash it

-There may be other bugs.
+Using USB devices (2600-daptor, USB-to-serial dongles) may cause slowdowns in games that require ARM emulation (DPC+ / CDF / CDFJ cartridges).

 Please be sure to report any issues not mentioned here on AtariAge and / or open an [issue](https://github.com/DirtyHairy/r77-firmware-ng/issues) on github.

 # Disclaimer